JoelNash-Xuuki/Hello-world/README.md

 # hello-world
 Just another repository.

-- What the project is for
+- What the project is for?
+  To serve as a template for the software development process to help achieve milestones and attain client goals
 - How to configure and install it
 - An example of how to use it or get it running
 - The license that the project is offered under